Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Capgemini’s Financial Services Business Unit offers global banks, capital markets firms, and insurers transformative business and IT solutions to help them nimbly respond to industry disruptions, to give their customers differentiated value, and to expand their revenue streams.
 A team of more than 55,000 professionals collaboratively delivers a holistic framework across technologies and geographies, from infrastructure to applications, to provide tailored solutions to 1000+ clients, representing two-thirds of the world’s largest financial institutions.
 Client engagements are built on bar-setting expertise, fresh market insights and more than a quarter century of global delivery excellence.
 Learn more at www.capgemini.com/financialservices

-A global non-profit organisation, established in 1971 by banks and insurance companies, Efma facilitates networking between decision-makers.
+A global non-profit organization, established in 1971 by banks and insurance companies, Efma facilitates networking between decision-makers.
 It provides quality insights to help banks and insurance companies make the right decisions to foster innovation and drive their transformation.
 Over 3,300 brands in 130 countries are Efma members.
 Headquarters in Paris.
 Offices in London, Brussels, Barcelona, Stockholm, Bratislava, Dubai, Mumbai and Singapore.
 Learn more at www.efma.com.

 Much like the FinTech movement in Banking and Capital Markets, InsurTech is the application of technology to spur savings and efficiency within traditional insurance industry models.
-InsurTech explores innovations such as customised policies, social insurance, and using data from mobile devices to dynamically price premiums.
+InsurTech explores innovations such as customized policies, social insurance, and using data from mobile devices to dynamically price premiums.

 Gen Y refers to people aged 15 to 34; Only customers aged 18 to 34 (born between 1983 and 1999) were surveyed in the VoC survey and therefore reflect the Gen Y customers for the purpose of this document, while non-Gen Y customers are those aged 35 and above.